Bargain Flutes!

 Here's another way to get great bargains on tin whistles.

 Generation brand whistles are among the best known manufacturers of inexpensive whistles in the world.
 You can buy them anywhere, online at Amazon or from any storefront.
-You'll pay a rock-bottom price.
+Most cost only $20 to $30.

 Now, improve or tweak that whistle by making a few simple improvements.
 My article tells you all about it, explains the process, and links to excellent how-to videos.